 Hydronic Floor Heating Systems

 Hydronic radiant heating is a proven method for warming floors as well as heating driveways and other snow melting applications.
 Hydronic floor heating systems utilize a mixture of hot water and propylene glycol (anti-freeze) that circulates through a closed-loop flexible polymer (PEX) tubing that is installed under the floor surface.
 The liquid is heated by a centrally located water heater (boiler) and then circulated through the PEX tubing by a series of pumps to warm the floor.
+Because of the equipment needed and the more complex installation work, the cost of a hydronic system installation is usually considerably more than an equally sized electric floor heating system.
+A dedicated mechanical room is also required for a hydronic radiant heat syste

 The special hot water and anti-freeze mix retains heat for a long time after the boiler shuts down, so hydronic heating systems are energy efficient and environmentally friendly.
 Look for systems that utilize highly efficient condensing boilers with an Energy Star Rating as well as top quality pumps, valves and tubing.
 The condensing boiler (water heater) can be powered by any energy source, including natural gas, electricity, oil, wood, or even solar collectors.
 This helps to minimize operating costs.